 Synonyms and related terms

 The Japanese language has several words that share similar meanings with futsuu, but each with its own nuances.
-Knowing them helps to expand your vocabulary and improve your communication.
+Knowing them helps expand your vocabulary and improve your communication.

 Each of these terms may be more suitable depending on the environment: casual, formal, or emotional.